 I want to also work to ensure that the models and processes that are designed and implemented are not financially prohibitive and that all Wellesley families from all walks of life are able to implement environmentally sustainable practices.

 Support Small Businesses

 In the wake of COVID-19, Wellesley small businesses have stepped up and demonstrated how interconnected many of them our to our families, and how essential their businesses are to supporting our community.
-Unfortunately, the pandemic has also forced the closure of small businesses that could not sustain the uncertainty. caused some local establishments to close and that impact is already felt.
-As a Selectman, I will work to find creative solutions to support small businesses to be able to stay and thrive in our town.
-I will also work with local businesses to create more expansive approaches to prominently feature our businesses during large scale events like the Boston Marathon, or other iterations.
+Unfortunately, the pandemic has also forced the closure of small businesses that could not sustain the uncertainty.
+It was sad to see the situation caused some local establishments to close and that impact is still being felt.
+As a Select Boad member, I will work to find creative solutions to support small businesses to be able to stay and thrive in our town.
+I will also work with local businesses to create more expansive approaches to prominently feature our businesses during large scale events like the Boston Marathon, or other town events.

 Housing Equity and Community Input

 I am a 15 year public housing resident of Wellesley.
 I have a tremendous amount of respect for those who rent and own in this town.
 All of our neighbors deserve the right to access affordable and safe housing opportunities.
 If elected, I will advocate for increased engagement from all communities, promote increased access to information and increased opportunities for families to participate in short, intermediate or long-term housing discussions.

 Wellesley's " age strong" residents are a vital part of the fabric of our town.
 Far too often their concerns are not prioritized.
 As a Select Board member, I would provide more opportunities for seniors citizens to engage fully in all aspects of our town.
 I would advocate for increased human interaction whether online through "Virtual Visits" that are mutually beneficial, or in-person POOL tournaments at the COA, and work with seniors to ensure they have authentic ways to engage with one another and all- age members of the communities throughout Wellesley.